-Karan Sawhney started gaining weight when his habit of reaching for junk food to tackle his stress spiralled out of control.
-When he hit 104 kg, he knew it was time to take action.
+Karan Sawhney started gaining weight when he started binge eating junk food to tackle his stress.
+But when the needle on the scale hit 104 kg, he knew it was time to take action.

 I am a 23 year old architect who grew up loving good food.
 My dad was a food caterer until I was 11, and my mom is a professional baker.
 Having easy access to rich food ruined my eating habits, and I grew up fat.

 After my final year of college, I was determined to transform my lifestyle and my body.
 However, this motivation lasted only for 40 days, after which my 9 month long internship begun.
 At this time, my binge eating problem spiralled out of control.

 I worked for 12-14 hours a day.
 Initially, I tried to stick to eating home-made food at office.
 But, as the work stress increased, I turned to food for solace.
 Eating used to comfort me, so I ate more and more to make myself feel better.

 Believe it or not, I used to eat 3 home-cooked meals before the lunch time.
 And to survive the rest of the day, I ordered junk food multiple times.
 After 9 months, I had gained 9 kg.
 By the time my internship ended on 31st march 2017, I was 104 kg.

 The loss of my dog changed my perspective

 In august 2017, I lost my black cocker spaniel.
 He had been with us since I was 12-years-old, and I was extremely attached to him.
 Losing him meant losing a big part of my life.
 But, this helped me realize nothing is permanent.

 If you can lose something in life, you might as well gain something too.
 I told myself that my poor health status wasn’t permanent either- it can be changed.
 Within 2 days of having this thought, I stopped binge eating, and started working out.
 Since then, I haven’t looked back.